Can you spare a few minutes?

 Protecting your right to stay in the home

 If the home you live in is rented or owned in just your ex’s name, you may be able to protect your right to stay there, at least for a while, if you take particular action.
 What you need to do depends on your situation.
 If you are in this position, get some legal advice if you possibly can (see More help and advice).

 Some of the things you will need to think about are:

-- Will one of you stay in the property or will you both need to move?
+- Will one of you stay in your home or will you both need to move out?

 - If you rent, can you end your tenancy now or are you locked into it for a few more months?

 - What will happen to your tenancy if only one of you stays?